efstajas/tela/README.md

 ## 🖼 Tela

-Tela is a small framework for building [Intercom Canvas Kit applications](https://developers.intercom.com/building-apps/docs/canvas-kit).
+Tela is a small framework for building [Intercom Canvas Kit applications](https://developers.intercom.com/building-apps/docs/canvas-kit) in node.
 Write your apps as simple classes, run a server to receive calls to your app with one line, and get your canvasses type-checked with TypeScript.

 ### ⬇️ Install